By using this site, you agree to the Privacy Policy and Terms of Use.

 Environmental Factors Shift Metabolism Dramatically

-External influences reshape caffeine kinetics more powerfully than genetic variants alone.
+External influences reshape caffeine kinetics more powerfully than genetic variants alone, according to the research documented in the original source.
 Smoking induces CYP1A2 activity and can reduce caffeine half-life by 30 to 50%, while oral contraceptive pills inhibit the enzyme and roughly double elimination time.

 Third-trimester pregnancy represents the most extreme case, potentially tripling caffeine half-life and pushing elimination times past 15 hours.
-According to data from the National Institutes of Health, the same genetic profile produces dramatically different pharmacokinetics depending on physiological state.
+The same genetic profile produces dramatically different pharmacokinetics depending on physiological state.

 Clinical Implications for Sleep Hygiene